Black Eagle Dream

 Nonetheless, he walked amongst his contemporaries as the culturally lacking invisible man.

 Las Vegas had been dubbed the ninth island.
 But after years of being not quite right in the eyes of others; Sonny Ray grew indifferent towards people.
 He was tired of proving who he was, and who he wasn’t.
-So when people asked if he was this or that, he just agreed.
-‘Sure, why not,’ was his standard answer.

-The men arrived at St. Joseph hospital to meet with a Dr. Campbell.
+The men had arrived at St. Joseph hospital to meet with a Dr. Campbell.
 Sonny Ray and Walter rode the elevator in an uncomfortable silence.

 “Can I help you two?” the nurse asked.
 “Uh yes, my brother and I are here to meet with Dr. Campbell,” Walter replied.